gabrielcdb/RealJarvis/README.md

     For audio treatment:
         -wave

-    To install a library you can use: py -m pip install -r path/requirements.txt
+    To install a libraries you can use: py -m pip install -r path/requirements.txt

     Or one by one: